Do you have kittens available?

 YES!
 All of our breeding cats have been DNA tested for Hypertrophic CardioMyopathy, Spinal Muscular Atrophy, and over four dozen other gene mutations commonly found in feline breeds, including Polycystic Kidney Disease and Pyruvate Kinase Deficiency.
 Results of this health screening, in addition to OFA Advanced Cardiac and Hip Grading results, can be viewed for our active breeding cats by clicking the corresponding links found under each of our king’s and queen’s profile page.

-In addition to the Genetic, Cardiac, and Orthopedic screening, we also proactively do full panel fecal and upper respiratory PCR labs with Idexx any time a new kitten or cat enters the cattery, and we spot check one kitten in every litter.
+In addition to the Genetic, Cardiac, and Orthopedic screening, we also proactively do full panel fecal and upper respiratory PCR labs with Idexx any time a new kitten or cat enters the cattery.

 Do kittens go home with pet medical insurance?